 - Now if we are one body, one might assume that God will make everyone in that body the same just to make sure that unity and harmony is maintained.
 But he doesn't.
 Look at all the different ways that our diversity is revealed in this passage: - ✓ many members (vv.
-12, 14, 20) - this is used in contrast to one. - ✓ Jews or Greeks (v.
-13) - these are not just different kinds of people; they are different races and they hate each other (parable of the good Samaritan exemplifies the hatred).
+12, 14, 20) - this is used in contrast to "one." - ✓ Jews or Greeks (v.
+13) - these are not just different kinds of people; they are different ethnicities and they hate each other (the good Samaritan parable exemplifies the hatred).
 Cf. Eph.
 2:11 - 3:13. - ✓ slaves or free (v.
 13) - differing socio-economic classes and they had the same temptation to discriminate then that we do today (Jn.
 2). - ✓ foot...hand... (vv.
-15-17) - differing ministry responsibilities/roles - ✓ weaker...less honorable...more abundant honor... (vv.
-22-23) - there are some responsibilities in the body which are more prominent and noticeable - ✓ The lists of gifts (vv.
-8-11, 28-30) both indicate differing gifts within the body.

-- ✓ All these things emphasize that we are different.
-And to that we can also add male/female and age and cultural backgrounds and political preferences. - ✓ What we must notice is that Paul isn't trying to hide the differences and diversity; he is highlighting it and saying it is a reality within the body of Christ and it is ultimately good. - ✓ We don't have to make ourselves diverse; God has already done that! - But before we can see how it is good (the final point in the message), we have to acknowledge that the diversity is a temptation to become divisive and disharmonious. - ✓ The temptation in the church is to keep everybody in their own groups:
+15-17) - differing ministry responsibilities/roles. - ✓ weaker...less honorable...more abundant honor... (vv.
+22-23) - there are some responsibilities in the body which are more prominent and noticeable. - ✓ The lists of gifts (vv.
+8-11, 28-30) both indicate differing gifts within the body. - ✓ All these things emphasize that we are different.
+And to that we can also add male/female and age and cultural backgrounds and political preferences and.... - ✓ What we must notice is that Paul isn't trying to hide the differences and diversity; he is highlighting the diversity and saying it is a reality within the body of Christ and it is ultimately good. - ✓ We don't have to make ourselves diverse; God has already done that! - But before we can see how it is good (the final point in the message), we have to acknowledge that the diversity is a temptation to become divisive and disharmonious. - ✓ The temptation in the church is to keep everybody in their own groups: young adults, young marrieds, middle-aged with children, middle-aged without children, older adults, men, women, singles, teenagers (youth), neighborhoods, professionals, laborers, ethnicities,...